FMODetect: Robust Detection of Fast Moving Objects: Introduction

-In summary, we make the following \textit{contributions}: \begin{itemize} \item We present the first learned approach to the problem of FMO detection and trajectory estimation.
-By separating deblatting into matting and deblurring, computational and problem complexities are simplified, and the method achieves state-of-the-art results. \item Compared to previous work, the proposed method is simpler, does not require extensive parameter tuning, and works with the same settings for a wide range of scenarios,~\eg moving or zooming cameras, objects of different complexities and moving among various trajectories.
-The method is trained on a challenging synthetic dataset, which generalizes well to unseen and more difficult real-world data. \item Our method is real-time capable and more than an order of magnitude faster than the previous work.
-This makes applications such as robust FMO retrieval from large video collections realistic. \item For the sharp appearance estimation, we propose a novel energy minimization based deblurring. \item We introduce a new synthetic dataset with fast moving objects used for training, which will be made publicly available together with the source code of this work. \end{itemize}
+In summary, we make the following \textit{contributions}: \begin{itemize} \item We present the first learned approach to the problem of FMO detection.
+Compared to the previous methods, the proposed one is simpler, does not require extensive parameter tuning, and works with the same settings for a wide range of scenarios,~\eg objects of different complexities, moving among various trajectories, and captured by moving or zooming cameras.
+The method is trained on a new synthetic dataset and generalizes well to unseen and more difficult real-world data. \item By separating deblatting into matting and deblurring, computational and problem complexities are simplified, and the method achieves state-of-the-art results.
+Our method is an order of magnitude faster than the previous methods, and the detection part is real-time capable.
+This makes applications such as robust FMO retrieval from large video collections realistic. \item For the sharp appearance estimation, we propose a novel energy minimization-based deblurring. \end{itemize}